Start location: Derry Lodge (NO 040 934)

 Back to Search

 Newsflash (October 2016): After the Derry Burn footbridge was washed away in August 2014, ScotWays provided a temporary replacement installed the following spring.
 Having survived the New Year floods when so much damage occured elsewhere on the Mar Lodge Estate, this bridge is now to be made the permanent structure.
-Both this, and a bridge across the Upper Quoich to be installed in late November 2016, commemorate Donald Bennet.
+Both this and a bridge across the Upper Quoich commemorate Donald Bennet.

 This great pass is the most frequented route across the Cairngorms, going through much grander scenery than the Glen Feshie or Lairig an Laoigh routes.
 It is a long strenuous walk, requiring 10-12 hours, on a well trodden, but in places very rough path marked by cairns on its higher reaches.